JasonvanBrackel/packer/README.md

 # packer

-Packer templates that I use regularly
+Packer templates that I use regularly.

+## windows\

+Packer templates to build windows images.